Walter Benenson: Honors

-Professor Benenson was elected Fellow of the American Physical Society in 1978.
+Benenson was elected Fellow of the American Physical Society in 1978.
 He was awarded the Alexander-von-Humboldt Foundation Distinguished Senior U.S. Scientist Award (Humboldt-Forschungspreis für Naturwissenschafler aus den USA, Humboldt Prize) in 1989.
 He received the MSU Distinguished Faculty Award and the MSU Golden Key Research Award in 1993.
 In 1996 he received the Eminent Scientist Award from the Institute for Chemical and Physical Research, Japan.
-In 1997 he was designated as University Distinguished Professor at Michigan State University.
+In 1997 he was designated as university distinguished professor at Michigan State University.
 He was one of the only 130 MSU professors cited for major contributions to the university over its entire history.